THE CARRIER STRIKE GROUP

 In 1973, Destroyer Flotilla TWO was renamed Cruiser Destroyer Group TWO.
 The Group relocated to Charleston, South Carolina in 1974.
 In 1993, Cruiser Destroyer Group TWO was again affected by fleet reorganization, becoming the Battle Group Staff for the newly named George Washington Battle Group, with the newly commissioned USS George Washington (CVN 73) as flagship.

 In 2004, Cruiser Destroyer Group TWO was renamed yet again to Carrier Strike Group TEN in keeping with the CNO’s Guidance.
-Commander, Carrier Strike Group TEN retains that designation while also serving as Commander, Harry S. Truman Strike Group.
+Commander, Carrier Strike Group TEN retains that designation while also serving as Commander, Dwight D. Eisenhower Strike Group.